Parameters

 The API implements MongoDB Extended JSON v2 in filters.
 This allows

-to be used in filters.
+the use of special data types like ObjectId to be used in filters.
 Both relaxed and canonical modes are supported.

 {